3 Recommendations to Overcome Web Application Security

 Our web application security challenges troubling you?
 Often most companies are so focused on an extensive list of requirements wrapped in fast, flexible, cheap that the focus on doing it ‘securely’ is lost in the process.
 And the repercussions? – Hacks and data breaches to point of having breach fatigue.

-Every day is loaded with such example such as Target’s massive data breach resulted in 140 related lawsuits and the resignation of its CEO and Sony’s stock price plunged by $11.39 after a data breach.
+Every day is loaded with such examples such as Target’s massive data breach resulted in 140 related lawsuits and the resignation of its CEO and Sony’s stock price plunged by $11.39 after a data breach.
 The blow is even more severe on smaller companies; 60% of them were out of business within just six months of a hack.

 Like any responsible website owner, you are probably already aware of the web application security challenges.
 However, most application developers are so torn between deadlines and customer requirements, that security often takes a backseat.
 Here are three of our top recommendations for these that will keep you secure without consuming resources.

 Irrespective of all the planning to finding and fixing vulnerabilities at the earliest, business priorities take over.
 Patching tasks on critical and non-critical applications often get pushed.
 And it’s not just with your business, every company has a similar story.

 As per the Web Application Security Statistics Report, developers take 146 days on an average to fix even critical vulnerabilities.
 So that’s close to 5 months of web application security challenge and time for attackers to hack your application.

 A Web Application Firewall (WAF) covers visibility and patching gap.
 It filters the traffic and blocks if malicious.
 Gartner recently recommended deploying a WAF in its ‘Overcoming Network Security Service and Support Challenges’ report and said “using a SAAS based managed Web application firewall” such as Indusface is a good alternative for Enterprises that do not want to procure new hardware and have time to hire and train staff to manage it.